szawaski/Zerra/README.md

 - Agnostic repositories for different datastores including Event Sourcing
 - Transparent security pulls whatever claims are on the thread across the network or you can add an IApiAuthorizer for externally exposed services
 - High speed using the latest .NET memory capabilities, low level pointers, and Intermediate Language Generation.
+- Check out the ZerraDemo Project in the repository for a complete example

 # Constructing a Query
 **If the domains are referenced in the same running project, they will automatically find the implementations with no other code needed.
-If they are running seperatly see Network Setup below.**\
+If domains are running seperatly see Network Setup below.**\
 Make an interface in a common domain project.
 The attribute is to enable the calls over a network when domains run independently.
 This project should contain nothing but interfaces and models, no logic or property mapping.
 ```csharp
 [ServiceExposed]